Sharven Taghavi MD, MPH, MS, FACS, FCCP

 Biography

-Dr. Taghavi is also a faculty member of the Tulane Violence Prevention Institute.
-He serves as the PI on a CDC-funded R01 grant that tests a hospital-based violent injury prevention program for injured trauma patients.
-Dr. Taghavi has led multiple multi-center trials and has authored an Eastern Association for the Surgery of Trauma Practice Management Guideline.
-In addition, he is a co-investigator on an NIH/NGMS-funded R01 that examines the role of succinate in traumatic endotheliopathy.
+Dr. Taghavi is a faculty member of the Tulane Violence Prevention Institute and serves as Principal Investigator on a CDC-funded R01 evaluating a hospital-based violent injury prevention program for trauma patients.
+He has led multiple multicenter clinical trials and authored an Eastern Association for the Surgery of Trauma (EAST) Practice Management Guideline.
+In addition, he is a co-investigator on an NIH/NIGMS-funded R01 examining the role of succinate in traumatic endotheliopathy.

 Contributions